 Pour your shaken Classic Margarita into the salted glass, garnish with a lime wedge and enjoy.

 This cocktail recipe is a favorite for celebrating Cinco de Mayo or anytime you're craving a great refreshing cocktail.

-This week we are answering the question “what’s there to drink” ~ Jen
+This week we are answering the question "what's there to drink" with simple recipe creations~ Jen

-Other My Creative Manner recipe that you may enjoy are:
+Other My Creative Manner recipes that you may enjoy are: